polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-1-connect-to-a-node.md

 import 'semantic-ui-css/semantic.min.css'
 ```

 This application will make use of React hooks.
 They let us use state and other React features without writing a class. `WsProvide` and `ApiPromise` Polkadot-js api allow us to connect to a node and expose the functions from the node in our application.
-Let's get started and connect to a node on the default Websockets port 9944.
+Let's get started and connect to a node on the default WebSocket port 9944.

 ```js
   const [api, setApi] = useState();